Sondo0sMohamed/Clinical-Final/README.md

 # Over View :

 In our Project we made a database system for a hospital consists of
-  - Out door clinicals (Heart Clinic,physiological and neurological clinic,chest diseases clinic)
+ - Out patient clinicals (Heart Clinic,physiological and neurological clinic,chest diseases clinic and dermatology clinic)
-  - Ear and nose
+ - Otolaryngology Department (Ear, nose and throat **ENT**)
- - Dermatology clinic
- - Dentistry
+ - Dental Department

 # Technique used :
 In our project we used (Python Flask) as a Back-end ,(Html,CSS) as front-end and MySql (for our database for hospital).